Automatically Build Views with Ask Data

 (To rename sheets from Ask Data, you need to save them in a new workbook.)

-Tips for success
+Tips for successful queries

-Use exact wording for field names and values — For example, if your data source includes Airport Code, Airport Name, and Airport Region fields, specify those by name.
+Use exact wording for field names and values — For example, if your lens includes Airport Code, Airport Name, and Airport Region fields, specify those by name.

-Ask Data maps terms like “best" and "worst" to Top 1 and Bottom 1, respectively.
+See a ranked list — Ask Data maps terms such as "best" and "worst" to Top 1 and Bottom 1, respectively.
 If you want to see broader rankings, use "high" and "low" instead.
-For example, enter "houses with low sale prices”.
+For example, enter "houses with low sale prices."

-If you want to analyze long field values that contain line returns, tabs, more than two words, or more than 50 characters, surround them with quotation marks.
+Surround unusually long values with quotation marks — To analyze long field values that contain line returns, tabs, or more than ten words, surround them with quotation marks.
 To improve performance, Ask Data doesn't index fields of that length, or anything beyond the first 200,000 unique field values.